What to do when you get sued for credit card debt

 Look at your budget

 Start by examining your budget or making one.
 How much money can you put toward your debt each month?
-Is it possible to pay off a large amount of your debt at once, either by using your emergency fund or pulling money from a vacation fund or another savings goal?
+Is it possible to pay off a large amount of your debt at once, maybe by pulling money from a recent cash influx, like a tax refund or work bonus?

 Request a payment plan